Supernova-Studio/exporter-ios/README.md

 - To learn more about Supernova, [go visit our website](https://supernova.io)
 - To join our community of fellow developers where we try to push what is possible with design systems and code automation, join our [community discord](https://community.supernova.io)
-- To understand what all you can do with Supernova and how much time and resources it can save you, go read our [product documentation](https://learn.supernova.io/)
+- To understand everything you can do with Supernova and how much time and resources it can save you, go read our [product documentation](https://learn.supernova.io/)
-- Finally, to learn everything about what exporters are and how you can integrated with your codebase, go read our [developer documentation](https://developers.supernova.io/).
+- Finally, to learn everything about what exporters are and how you can integrate with your codebase, go read our [developer documentation](https://developers.supernova.io/).

 ## Other Supernova Exporters

 We are developing and maintaining exporters for many major technologies.
-Following is the list of all official exporters maintained by Supernova:
+Here are all the official exporters maintained by Supernova:

 - [iOS Exporter](https://github.com/Supernova-Studio/exporter-ios)
 - [iOS Localization Exporter](https://github.com/Supernova-Studio/exporter-ios-localization)